nmattei/cmps3140/_pages/project4.md

 ### What To Turn In!

 Turn in through [Canvas](https://tulane.instructure.com/).
-You should submit a Zip file that contains  ...  as well as a text file that captures the **entire output** of the autograder.
+You should submit a Zip file that contains `valueIterationAgents.py`, `qlearningAgents.py`, and `analysis.py`,  as well as a text file that captures the **entire output** of the autograder.
 Name the output capture `Lastname.Autograder.txt/pdf/docx`.

 You should also include answers to the *written portion* questions below in your zip file.
 This should be named `Lastname.WrittenAnswers.pdf/docx/txt`.